mig-migazi/IOTUnified/fdi/FDI_DEMO_SUMMARY.md

 In a real industrial environment, this would work as follows:

-1. **System Integrator** loads the Eaton Smart Breaker `.fdi` file into their FDI-enabled DCS/SCADA system
+1. **System Integrator** loads the Smart Breaker `.fdi` file into their FDI-enabled DCS/SCADA system
 2. **System automatically discovers** the device capabilities and available configurations
 3. **Operator selects** a configuration template (e.g., "HighSensitivity" for critical applications)
 4. **System applies** the configuration automatically without any custom programming